Your Guide to Residential Living

-Upon check- in, students will be issued a key or ID that locks and unlocks each room.
+Upon check-in, students will be issued a key or ID that locks and unlocks each room.
 STUDENTS ARE NOT PERMITTED TO DUPLICATE UNIVERSITY KEYS.
-It is your responsibility to carry your key or ID at all times.
+IT IS YOUR RESPONSIBILITY TO CARRY YOUR KEY AND/OR ID AT ALL TIMES.
 If locked out of your room, contact the main desk of your building regarding specific lock-out procedures.
 There is a lock-out charge for residents to gain access to their room.
-The first lock out charge is $25.00, second lock-out charge is $50.00 and the third lock-out charge is $100.00.
+The first lockout charge is $25.00, second lock-out charge is $50.00 and the third lock-out charge is $100.00.
 These charges will be billed to the student’s account.
 Students who have excessive lock-outs will be referred through our student conduct process.

 Additional locks/chains may not be used on room doors.
 Residence Life staff is required to check rooms during fire alarms and health/safety inspections.
 If you install a lock and/or chain on your door you will be impeding access and endangering yourself.
 Installing locks or chains is considered a Code of Conduct violation.

-Your validated MSU Identification Card (ID card) will allow you access into your residence hall.
-Entry into all buildings will be denied without possession of your MSU ID Card.
-Your meal plan is also programmed into your MSU ID Card, as well as access to the library, recreation center, athletic events and student discounts.
+Your validated Montclair State University Identification Card (ID card) will allow you access to your residence hall.
+Entry into all buildings will be denied without possession of your University ID Card.
+Your meal plan is also programmed into your University ID Card, as well as access to the library, recreation center, athletic events and student discounts.

-The MSU ID Card Office, located in the lower level of the Student Center, issues all student MSU ID Cards.
-MSU ID-Cards are non-transferable and misuse/abuse can result in student conduct action.
-Resident students are responsible for their key card and MSU ID Card.
-Report lost keys and MSU ID Cards to your Community Director immediately.
-Should your room keys and/or MSU ID card be lost, stolen or damaged, a replacement fee will be assessed to you.
+The Montclair State ID Card Office, located in the lower level of the Student Center, issues all student University ID Cards.
+University ID-Cards are non-transferable and misuse/abuse can result in student conduct action.
+Resident students are responsible for their key card and University ID Card.
+Report lost keys and University ID Cards to your Community Director immediately.
+Should your room keys and/or University ID card be lost, stolen or damaged, a replacement fee will be assessed to you.

 LENDING YOUR KEY CARD OR ID CARD TO ANYONE IS CONSIDERED A VIOLATION OF THE CODE OF CONDUCT.